In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 Event handling

 In HTML, an event handler is defined with a string that contains inlined JavaScript.
-The handler is invoked directly, with parentheses, within the string:
+The handler is invoked directly, with parentheses, inside the string:

 <button onclick="uHandReady()">Ready</button>

-In JSX, the handler is not invoked directly; it is passed as a function reference, within a placeholder.
+In JSX, the handler is not invoked; it is passed as a function reference, within a placeholder.
 Unlike HTML attributes, React events are named with camelCase:

 <button onClick={uHandReady}>Ready</button>